Mighty Atom (TV series): Production

 Tetsuwan Atomu was produced for Mainichi Broadcasting System, sponsored by Lotte Corporation, by Matsuzaki Production, founded by Keiji Matsuzaki, who worked with Eiji Tsuburaya as a special effects director before the war and was a Toho producer.

 It is the first adaptation of Osamu Tezuka's Mighty Atom (a.k.a.
 Astro Boy) manga comic book series and predates the 1963 Mighty Atom (Astro Boy) anime.

 Plot

 The series condenses the original's science fiction elements, more in line with the detective stories of the time, with a focus on fighting gangsters.
-In the original, the story takes place in the 21st century, but according to Atom's dialogue in the second part finale, the historical background of this series is 1959, the same year as the broadcast.
+In the original, the story takes place in the 21st century, but according to Atom's dialogue in the second part finale, the series takes place in 1959, the same year as the broadcast.

 Reception

 Although the series was popular for a year, Tezuka became dissatisfied with the adaptation, saying that it was too far removed from the image of the original work, and this became the driving force behind the production of the first Astro Boy anime a few years later.
 In addition, when Sōji Ushio approached Tezuka in 1965 to make a live-action Ambassador Magma, Tezuka initially suggested that he make a live-action Big X for this reason.

 However, P Productions' live-action Magma received high praise from Tezuka, and the bad impression of live-action adaptations was dispelled, and Tezuka himself considered producing a live-action version of Mighty Atom in 1972.